22IT090-Ansh/5th-sem-Summer-intership/README.md

 # 5th-sem-Summer-intenship at Mamo Technolabs

 ## Overview
 This repository documents my summer internship experience during the 5th semester at Mamo Technolabs.
-The primary project was focused on developing an AI Tool using React.js, alongside creating an Inventory Management System.
+The primary project was focused on developing an Inventory Management System using React.js, alongside creating an AI tool for learning and understand more concept of React Js.
 This README provides a summary of the work completed each week.

 ## Weeks Summary